FixyzAmorntep/FixyzAmorntep/README.md

-- 👋 Hi, I’m Fixyz
+- 👋 Hi, I’m FIXz
 - 👀 I’m interested in Python javascript c# and more
 - 🌱 I’m currently learning Python

 <!---
-FixyzAmorntep/FixyzAmorntep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+FIXz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->